-This course continues to cover those functions discussed in MAT112 but is more comprehensive in each of the topics.
-It also delves into the trigonometric functions, including their inverses and graphs, trigonometric identities and laws, vectors, polar coordinates, and an introduction into limits in preparation for Calculus.
-While dual enrollment for college credit is optional, the course is taught at a college level based on a college curriculum with college-level pace, expectations, and workload for all students enrolled.
-This is a grade-weighted course.
+This course builds on concepts discussed in College Algebra and primarily delves into the trigonometric functions, including their inverses and graphs, trigonometric identities and laws, series and sequences, polar coordinates, and an introduction to limits in preparation for Calculus.
+While dual enrollment for college credit is optional, the course is taught at a college level based on a college curriculum, expectations, and workload for all students enrolled.

-MAT 115 CALCULUS 1 1 YEAR 1 CREDIT PREREQUISITE: MAT 113 (80% or ABOVE) AND/OR PLAC CEMENT E EXAM; GPA OF 3.5 OR HIGHER REQUIRED MATER IALS: TI-84 PLUS GRAPHING CALCULAT OR
+MAT 113 HONORS PRECALCULUS 1 YEAR 1 CREDIT

+PREREQUISITE: MAT 142 HONORS ALGEBRA 2 (80% or ABOVE) OR MAT 112

+ALGEBRA 2 (90% OR ABOVE) AND TEACHER

+RECOMMENDATION AND/OR PLACEMENT EXAM; GPA OF

+3.5 OR HIGHER